bilgino/angularforddd/README.md

 - View Model

 The anemic domain model is quite often used in CRUD-based web applications as value container, conform to RESTful practices.
-However, it's considered an anti-pattern because it doesn't enclose business logic and can't protect its invariants.
+However, it's considered an anti-pattern because it doesn't include business logic and can't protect its invariants.
 Furthermore, it introduces a tight coupling with the client.
-Using rich domain models, we prevent domain logic from scattering everywhere multiple times.
+Applying rich domain models, we prevent domain logic from leaking into other layers.
 The following example shows the negative side effects of anemic domain models.

 Domain logic coupled to the UI controller (client):